-- Alongside the meat and cheeses on your next Charcuterie Board.
+Alongside the meat and cheeses on your next Charcuterie Board.

 As an accompaniment to pork or chicken

-- On a salad (particularly a spinach salad with feta.
+On a salad (particularly a spinach salad with feta.
 Use some of the brine mixed with olive oil for the salad dressing)

 On their own…straight from the jar

-- Tucked in with cheese in a grilled cheese sandwich.
+Tucked in with cheese in a grilled cheese sandwich.

 Bookmark this page or pin the following image to refer back to this pickled blueberries recipe in the future.

 Thanks again for spending a few minutes of your busy day with me today.
 Please know that I welcome each and every comment that comes my way.
 If you want to make sure you don’t miss future content, pop your email in the beige box up on the right or click here.
 I usually send out 1 email a week, so I won’t inundate your inbox…believe me, I’m sensitive to an overflowing email inbox!

 When you subscribe to Nourish and Nestle, be assured that we will only use your email address to send you emails that will keep you up to date with the latest news and content on the site.
 In addition, you will have access to my growing library of knit patterns, crochet patterns, as well as other printables.
 This library will continue to grow, so check back often.

-Please know that you can unsubscribe at any time by emailing me or clicking on the “unsubscribe” link at the bottom of all emails.
-Did you know that you can access many of the products I refer to in all of my posts on my Nourish and Nestle Amazon Page?
-You can access it here or using the form on the right sidebar.
+So, if you’d like to get in on the ‘subscriber benefit’ action, simply subscribe to Nourish and Nestle here or using the form on the right sidebar.
 It’s towards the top a bit.
 I have sent all my subscribers the link to the Subscriber Benefits Library.
 If you missed it or misplaced it, drop me a line.